 Wire the two wreath together.
-The twiggy willow wreath on top of the grapevine.
-Wire at 12,3,6 and 9 o'clock on the wreath.
+Wire at 12,3,6 and 9 o’clock on the wreath.
 This makes your wreath have depth.
 It will look so much nicer when it is done.

 Cut Cherry Blossom branches into individual long stems.
 Save all small bunches for detail on wreath.

-Using the same technique, glue a stem towards the front of the wreath.
+Using the same technique, glue a cherry blossom stem towards the front of the wreath.